iwannabespace/Watcher/README.md

-    std::string currentValue; // post-modification contents of file std::string added; // what was added to the file std::string removed; // what was removed from the file Action action; // action that was done { Add, Remove, Modify }
+    std::string currentValue; // post-modification contents of file std::string added; // what was added to the file std::string removed; // what was removed from the file Action action; // action that was done { Add, Remove, Modify, None }
 };
 ```